Evil from Within: Machine Learning Backdoors through Hardware Trojans: Introduction

 \section{Introduction}

 Machine learning has become ubiquitous in recent years, with applications ranging from traffic sign recognition~\cite{DBLP:journals/ivc/EscaleraAM03} over cancer detection~\cite{DBLP:journals/nature/EstevaKNKSBT17} and protein folding~\cite{jumper2021highly} to numerous use cases in social networks~\cite{DBLP:conf/hpca/WuBCCCDHIJJLLLQ19,DBLP:conf/hpca/HazelwoodBBCDDF18}.
-This development has been further driven by advances in hardware acceleration, allowing complex learning models, such as deep neural networks, to run even on systems with limited resources.
-Today, hardware accelerators in the form of \acp{ASIC} and \acfp{FPGA} are indispensable in embedded and mobile systems that use machine learning.

-However, the adoption of machine learning in practice is overshadowed by attacks that range from adversarial examples to backdoors and tampering with the training process~\cite{DBLP:conf/eurosp/PapernotMSW18}.
-A large body of work has explored these threats and developed defenses of varying robustness~\cite{DBLP:conf/sp/WangYSLVZZ19,DBLP:conf/sp/XuWLBGL21,DBLP:conf/nips/Tran0M18,DBLP:conf/acsac/GaoXW0RN19}.
-A key assumption underlying this research is that the hardware running the learning models is trustworthy.
-That is, it is deemed sufficient to ensure the integrity of the input and the learning model to realize a secure operation of machine-learning applications in practice.
+This development was driven by advances in hardware acceleration, allowing complex learning models, such as deep neural networks, to run even on systems with limited resources.
+Today, hardware acceleration is indispensable in many systems that use machine learning.
+The adoption of machine learning in practice is overshadowed by attacks that range from adversarial examples to backdoors and poisoning~\cite{DBLP:conf/icml/BiggioNL12,DBLP:conf/sp/Carlini017, DBLP:conf/eurosp/PapernotMSW18}.
+Previous work has explored these threats and developed defenses of varying robustness~\cite{DBLP:conf/sp/WangYSLVZZ19,DBLP:conf/sp/XuWLBGL21,DBLP:conf/nips/Tran0M18,DBLP:conf/acsac/GaoXW0RN19}.
+A key assumption is that the hardware running the learning models is trustworthy.
+That is, ensuring the integrity of the input and the learning model to realize secure machine-learning applications in practice is deemed sufficient.

 In this paper, we challenge this assumption.
-Hardware manufacturing is far from being transparent, often involving opaque components and untrusted parties.
-A multitude of attack vectors arise from the design process of \acp{IC} alone~\cite{DBLP:conf/fdtc/BhasinDGNS13, DBLP:journals/dt/TehranipoorK10a, DBLP:journals/computer/KarriRRT10} and their use of third-party \ac{IP} cores~\cite{DBLP:conf/fdtc/BhasinDGNS13, DBLP:journals/todaes/XiaoFJKBT16}.
-Given the complexity of modern circuits, built from billions of nanometer-sized transistors, it is very difficult (if not impossible) to verify that an \ac{IC} provides the exact logic specified in its design.
-In fact, this problem has led governments to pass legislature enforcing control over the hardware supply chain and subsidize domestic manufacturing, such as the \emph{European Chips Act}~\cite{euchips2022} and the \emph{US CHIPS and Science Act}~\cite{uschips2022}.
+Hardware manufacturing is far from transparent, involving opaque components and untrusted parties.
+A multitude of attack vectors arise from the design process of \acp{IC} alone~\cite{DBLP:conf/fdtc/BhasinDGNS13, DBLP:journals/dt/TehranipoorK10a, DBLP:journals/computer/KarriRRT10} and their use of third-party \ac{IP}~\cite{DBLP:conf/fdtc/BhasinDGNS13, DBLP:journals/todaes/XiaoFJKBT16}.
+Given the complexity of modern circuits, built from billions of nanometer-sized transistors, it is difficult (if not impossible) to verify that an \ac{IC} provides the exact logic specified in its design.
+In fact, this problem has led governments to enforce control over the hardware supply chain and subsidize domestic manufacturing, \eg, through the \emph{European Chips Act}~\cite{euchips2022} and the \emph{US CHIPS and Science Act}~\cite{uschips2022}.